Brand Names: Lexiscan

 Regadenoson is a stress agent that works by increasing blood flow in the arteries of the heart.

-Regadenoson may also be used for other purposes not listed in this medication guide.
+Regadenoson may also be used for purposes not listed in this medication guide.

 What are the possible side effects of regadenoson (Lexiscan)?